Date: Saturday 21st September 2019

 17:20 – Prize-giving ceremony

 – If you would like a buffet lunch included in the price, then the event will cost you £10.
-If you decide on the buffet, we need to know at least one week in advance so that we can communicate exact numbers to the pub’s management team.
-Please also let us know of any dietary requirements that you have so that we can pass these on, and, like, not kill you and stuff.
+We need to know at least one week in advance so that we can communicate exact numbers to the pub’s management team.
+Please also let us know of any dietary requirements.

 – Coming by train?
-The best bet is probably to come into either Liverpool Central or Liverpool Lime Street, and then change to get onto a train that stops at Moorfields.
+The best bet is probably to come into either Liverpool Central or Liverpool Lime Street, and then change to get onto a train that stops at Moorfields (see suggested walking route).
 Most likely this will be on the underground/Wirral Line service.
 Walking would be an option but it’s quite a fair distance.

 – Coming by car?
 There’s an NCP car park nearby.
 A quick glance at the website tells me that it should cost around £19 for the entire day.
 Feel free to check the website for more information.
-Most of the nearby streets have yellow lines so I’m not sure what to suggest otherwise.
-If you’re early enough you might be able to find somewhere within walking distance for free.
+Alternatively, using a suburban railway station as a park-&-ride will reduce this cost.

 – Third Place